HyDE-Project/hyde-gallery/README.md

 <!-- GALLERY_START -->

-# Explore 54 world of colors and imagination 🪄.
+# Explore 55 worlds of color and imagination 🪄.

 <a id="abyssal-wave"></a>
 ### 1. Abyssal-Wave